This smoothie is rich in anti-inflammatory ingredients, including ginger, turmeric, and spinach.

 Ingredients Notes

-The mild nutty taste of almond milk balances the strong flavors of turmeric and ginger. - Medjool date
+- Unsweetened almond milk: The mild nutty taste of almond milk balances the strong flavors of turmeric and ginger.
+You can use any plant-based milk you like, such as oat milk or hemp milk.
+Soy milk is a good high-protein option.

-For natural sweetness, add a pitted Medjool date. - Turmeric
+- Medjool date: For natural sweetness, add a pitted Medjool date.

-Use fresh, high-quality turmeric powder for the best flavor.
-Turmeric powder that’s old will have a milder flavor. - Ginger
+- Turmeric powder: Use fresh, high-quality turmeric powder for the best flavor.
+Turmeric powder that’s old will have a milder flavor.

-Use fresh ginger for the best flavor. - Chia seeds
+- Ginger: Use fresh ginger for the best flavor.

-Instead of chia seeds, it can be swapped with hemp seeds or flax seeds. - Spinach
+- Chia seeds: Instead of chia seeds, it can be swapped with hemp seeds or flax seeds.

-Baby spinach adds antioxidants and fiber.
+- Spinach: Baby spinach adds antioxidants and fiber.
 Instead of spinach, you can also use kale.
-It has an earthier flavor but it’s also rich in antioxidants. - Frozen bananas
+It has an earthier flavor but it’s also rich in antioxidants.

 Step-by-Step Instructions

-- Add unsweetened almond milk and Medjool date to the blender.
+Step 1: Put unsweetened almond milk, turmeric, ginger, chia seeds, and Medjool date into the blender.

 Photo Credit: amazon.com